Source transformation in mapping data flow

 Sampling: Enable sampling to limit the number of rows from your source.
 Use this setting when you test or sample data from your source for debugging purposes.

 Multiline rows: Select multiline rows if your source text file contains string values that span multiple rows, i.e. newlines inside a value.
+This setting is only available in DelimitedText datasets.

 To validate your source is configured correctly, turn on debug mode and fetch a data preview.
 For more information, see Debug mode.